Skip to main content

 Guiding Guardians on How to Generate Tax Statements

-Helping guardians access their tax statements is a key part of closing out the year.
-Many families rely on these records to complete their personal taxes, so providing clear instructions ensures they can easily find the information they need.
-Guiding families through this process not only supports them during tax season but also reduces the number of questions and requests your program may receive later on.
-We recommend beginning to share this information with families in early January to give them plenty of time to prepare before tax deadlines.
+Assisting guardians in accessing their tax statements is an important part of wrapping up the year.
+Since many families depend on these documents to complete their personal tax filings, providing clear, timely instructions helps ensure they can easily locate the information they need.
+Guiding families through this process not only supports them during tax season but also helps reduce the volume of questions and requests your program might receive later.
+We recommend sharing this information with families starting in early January to give them ample time to prepare ahead of tax deadlines.

 Billing Reports Providers Can Run for Their Taxes

-In addition to helping families, providers should also ensure they have the necessary financial records for their own tax filings.
-Running key billing reports helps you reconcile income, track payments received, and organize records for your accountant or tax preparer.
-We recommend running these reports at the end of December or in early January, so you have a full picture of your program’s financials for the year.
-As a best practice, make sure to review and reconcile these reports with your accounting records to confirm everything is accurate and ready for tax season.
+In addition to assisting families, providers should also ensure they have the necessary financial records for their own tax filings.
+Running key billing reports helps reconcile income, track payments received, and organize records for your accountant or tax preparer.
+We recommend running these reports at the end of December or in early January to get a comprehensive overview of your program’s financials for the year.
+As a best practice, take the time to review and reconcile these reports with your accounting records to ensure everything is accurate and prepared for tax season.

-For more information on billing reports, click here.
+For more information on billing reports, refer to this article.

 Outstanding Balances & Payments

-Reviewing outstanding balances and payments is an important step before closing out the year.
-Ensuring that all accounts are as up-to-date as possible will help clean up your financial records and reduce the risk of carrying overdue balances into the new year.
-One helpful tool for this is the Accounts Receivable Aging report, which provides a clear breakdown of unpaid balances by how long they’ve been outstanding.
+Reviewing outstanding balances and payments is a crucial step before closing out the year.
+Ensuring all accounts are up-to-date will help clean up your financial records and minimize the risk of carrying overdue balances into the new year.
+The Accounts Receivable Aging report is a useful tool for this, as it provides a clear breakdown of unpaid balances based on how long they’ve been outstanding.
 We recommend reviewing this report and addressing any unpaid invoices with families by sending final reminders or statements.

-As a best practice, consider sending out final invoices or payment reminders, using helpful touches like email templates for customization and suggested follow-up timelines to encourage timely responses.
+As a best practice, consider sending final invoices or payment reminders.
+Utilize customizable email templates and suggested follow-up timelines to encourage timely responses.
 Once payments are collected or follow-ups are completed, be sure to mark accounts as settled and record any final payments to officially close out your program’s financials for the year.

-For more information on managing outstanding balances, click here.
+For more information on managing outstanding balances, refer to this article.

 Communicating with Families & Staff

-For more information on using the Feed, click here.
+For more information on using the Feed, refer to this article.